15 Tips for Mental Health & to Grow as a Developer

 2. The 15 Minute Rule

-Try any difficult task for 15 minutes before asking or seeking help.
+Try any problematic task for 15 minutes before asking or seeking help.
 This will build your mind-muscle to search for answers instead of depending on others.
 The more we force our brain to do, the more we get better 💪.

 3. Single Point Of Focus